-If you are considering In Vitro Fertilization, there can be many factors to evaluate prior to making a treatment decision.
-One important point of data that may help you make a treatment decision is the success rates for the fertility clinic where you are considering IVF treatment.
+If you are considering IVF treatment, there are many factors to consider before making a treatment decision.
+One point that may help is the IVF success rates for fertility clinics in your area.

-According to the most recent National ART Outcomes Report published by the CDC, there were 208,786 IVF cycles performed in 2014.
+According to the most recent National ART Outcomes Report, there were 263,577 IVF cycles performed in 2016.

 |Age < 35||Age 35-37||Age 38-40||Age 41-42||Egg Donation|